 The main thing in crocheting a square is to keep it flat.
 Since a square is worked in rounds, you begin in the center of a square and your square grows outward.

 To keep a square flat, a certain number of increases is required per each row.
 A number of increases can be calculated by the "Law of a Square".
 Here, is the theory, which works for any type of stitches you use to crochet a square.
 According to this law (see the picture below) :-)

 There are different ways to add 2 stitches (single crochet square) or 4 stitches (double crochet square) for every corner.
 You can practice, follow a video below which demonstrates how to crochet a solid Granny's if you use a double crochet stitch to form a Granny.

 In this video you can see that every corner besides 4 traditional stitches per every corner to add, has two additional chain stitches in the middle (two dc, 2 chain, two dc).

 It makes a square more lacy than a regular solid Granny.
 The main thing for you to remember is the number of increases required per each row.

 If you are the beginner in crocheting, follow the link below.
 These videos would be very helpful for you.
 They demonstrate a very detailed explanation about crocheting Granny Square with double crochet stitches.

-Now it is time for more serious project.
-A Crochet Slipper Pattern project is a good start.
-It has at least three attractive moments: easy to crochet (Granny squares only!), looks quite decent, a thing which will always be handy and appreciated as a gift.
+Using Granny Squares for your projects have three main attractions; easy to crochet (Granny squares only!), looks quite decent, and something which will always be handy and appreciated as a gift.